gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 ---
-title:  "Hacking Vulnhub's \"Bad Store\""
+title:  "h4cking Vulnhub's \"Bad Store\""
 date:   2018-07-04 08:30:00
 description: Notes on Hacking Vulnhub's "Bad Store" VM
 ---

-In this post, we'll cover adapting some of the recon techniques outlined in Georgia Weidman's book \[1\]\[2\]\[3\] to an unknown set of problems found in VulnHub's "Bad Store" ISO. \[[4]\]  Our goal will be to use the VulnHub VM as a target.
+In this post, we'll cover adapting some of the recon techniques outlined in Georgia Weidman's book, *Pentration Testing* \[1\]\[2\]\[3\] to an unknown set of problems found in VulnHub's "Bad Store" ISO. \[[4]\]  Our goal will be to use the VulnHub VM as a target.
 We'll find what's possible by doing some scanning and enumeration.
 From there, we'll look at some exploits.

 ### Spoilers
 <blockquote>